Free4ky/StyleTransferBot/README.md

 ## :page_facing_up: Description

-Neural-Transfer, allows you to take an image and reproduce it with a new artistic style.
+Neural-Style, or Neural-Transfer, allows you to take an image and reproduce it with a new artistic style.
 The algorithm takes three images, an input image, a content-image, and a style-image, and changes the input to resemble the content of the content-image and the artistic style of the style-image.

 ![neuralstyle](https://user-images.githubusercontent.com/51875349/215071741-c8952922-94ca-430d-9e55-3583fee98de0.png)